dvsa/cvs-svc-technical-records/README.md

 # cvs-svc-technical-records

+This micro service runs on node 10.x.x.
+Please install and configure [nvm](https://github.com/nvm-sh/nvm) with this node version so it can be used during installation.

 #### Run AWS Lambda node functions locally with a mock API Gateway and DynamoDB to test against
 - `npm install`
 - `node_modules/.bin/sls dynamodb install`